How to Upgrade RAM on Mac OS

 Use a Mac memory analysis tool

-CleanMyMac X is a free download so try it out and get to the bottom of your high memory usage problem.
+CleanMyMac X has a free version you can download.
+So try it out and get to the bottom of your high memory usage problem.

 Note: With all above solutions we recommend checking the results on a regular basis until you are certain that your Mac needs a RAM upgrade.